Would you like to feel safe and confident eating local, wild plants?

 How the Course Works…

-Twenty of us will be meeting, inspecting and nibbling on plants in four different green spaces around Nelson.
+A group of us will be meeting, inspecting and nibbling on plants in different green spaces around Nelson.
 We’ll walk around (usually don’t get very far) and identify the plants we find.

 And we’ll go over the basic how-to’s of wild gathering, including ethics (without actual harvesting since this is a plant identification class only.)